gulam101/Madlibs-game/README.md

 This project I followed it on YouTube to put the knowledge I acquired to the test and to learn how to build my first project in C# using console app.

-However, compared the the tutorial I did include my own changes because I wanted to understand how to create my first application and make sure that I know when to change if I wanted to change it and added moore features.
+However, compared the tutorial I did include my own changes because I wanted to understand how to create my first application and make sure that I know when to change if I wanted to change it and added more features.

 ### Planned Features: